 Landfills and Dereliction

 As with many of the parks around Manchester, the past life was somewhat less attractive or poetic.
-After many years of neglect, the site was used for landfill.
+After many years of neglect, the site was used as a landfill.
 The remaining buildings succumbed to vandalism or were simply demolished, leaving a rather void space in the east of the city.
 After becoming part of the Medlock Valley Scheme, it was renovated and rejuvenated to provide a much needed green space in the area.
 East Manchester has been a hive of industry through the years and not only associated with the canals.
 I was surprised when I learned about the Bradford Colliery, which only ceased working in the late 1960s!

 Since the redevelopment, the area has been described as a shining example of urban country parkland and is also highly known for being a haven for wildlife.
 I often stop to record the wonderful chorus of birds singing as I do my morning reverse commute.
 If you want to experience more of Clayton Vale, I recommend you check out my Instagram Stories.